 Introduction...
 The monthly Labour Force Survey conducted by Statistics Canada provides information on labour market characteristics of full-time students in B.C.
-A supplement to the Labour Force Survey conducted in the months of May to September focuses on the labour market performance of recent full-time students during the summer months.
+A supplement Labour Force Survey conducted in the mon of May to September focuses on the mon of May to September focuses on the market performance of recommendation of full-time during the summer months.

-Many post-secondary students are available for summer employment (especially full-time work) from May through August, while secondary school students will more likely be available for jobs (especially full-time work) in only July and August.
+Many post-secondary students a vailable for summer employment (esp.) full-time work) from May through August, while secondary school students will more likely be available for jobs (especially full-time work) in only July and August.
 This article focuses upon the month of July only, a period when most students are available for summer work.